Menooker/KunQuant/Readme.md

 | Single precision (STs layout) | 6.138s |  0.083s  |  0.027s  |
 | Double precision (TS layout) | 6.332s |  0.120s  |  0.031s  |

-The data was collected on 4-core Intel i7-7700HQ CPU, running synthetic data of 64 stocks with 260 rows of data in single precision float point data type.
+The data was collected on 4-core Intel i7-7700HQ CPU, running synthetic data of 64 stocks with 260 rows of data.
 Environment:

 ```
 OS=Ubuntu 22.04.3 on WSL2 on Windows 10